 St. Gregory of Nazianzen praises the Incarnation – the meeting of humanity and divinity, human and divine nature, in the person of our Lord Jesus Christ.
 This excerpt from one of his Theological Orations (Oratio 45, 9, 22.26.28; PG 36, 634-635.
 654,658-659.
 662) is a beautiful tribute to the wonder and mystery of the Word made flesh.
-It is used in the Roman Office of Readings for Tuesday of the First (1st) Week of Advent.
+It appears in the Roman Office of Readings for Tuesday of the First (1st) Week of Advent.
 The accompanying biblical reading is taken from Isaiah 2:6-22; 4:2-6.

 Banner/featured Madonna and Child with Sainds by Biovanni Bellini.
 Public domain.